CoolBeansProgramming/DVD-Rentals/README.md

 `country` – stores country names.

 ## About the project
 Halloween is just over a week away and a DVD rental company would like to have more insights on films they rent to increase sales around the holiday.
+I explore the data and uncover insights using SQL.